Master of Science in Occupational Therapy (MScOT) — University of Alberta

 - Out-of-province tuition differential: University of Alberta does not charge differential tuition for out-of-province Canadian students — all domestic Canadian students (regardless of province) pay the same tuition.
 Only international students pay higher fees.
 (Source)

 - Equity / priority seats: 2 seats are reserved for Indigenous applicants.
+If those spaces are not filled, they will be filled using the general applicant pool.
 The ASRQ also specifically asks about equity-seeking group membership for Route 2 consideration.
 (Source)

 Cost